CarbonNet: How Computer Vision Plays a Role in Climate Change? Application: Learning Geomechanics from Subsurface Geometry of CCS to Mitigate Global Warming: Results

-The transformer is well-tuned with the hyperparameters, such as learning$\_$rate and batch$\_$size, and the optimal value for the two parameters are the same as that of LSTM.
-Also, we set the dropout probability as 0.3 inside the transformer model.
-After running the same epochs of 100, transformer performs better than LSTM with lower loss and the prediction result also fits the groundtruth nearly perfectly.
-The loss history is illustrated in the Fig. \ref{fig:transientpred} as well.
-To better quantify the LSTM and transformer model, we list the MSE and MAE in Tab. \ref{tab:timeloss}, which shows transformer performs better than LSTM in this case as well.
+The transformer is carefully tuned with respect to the hyperparameters, such as the learning rate and the batch size, and the optimal values of these two parameters are the same as those of the LSTM.
+We also set the dropout probability inside the transformer model to 0.3.
+After running the same 100 epochs, the transformer performs better than the LSTM, with a lower loss, and its prediction results also fit the ground truth nearly perfectly.
+The loss history is illustrated in Fig. \ref{fig:transientloss}.
+To better quantify the LSTM and transformer models, we list the MSE and the MAE in Tab. \ref{tab:timeloss}, which shows that the transformer performs better than the LSTM in this case as well.